MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-message-extension-capability.md

 ---
 title: Configure message extension capability
 author: surbhigupta
-description: Learn how to configure message extension capability within your Teams app. ms.author: v-vanv ms.localizationpriority: medium ms.topic: overview ms.date: 03/01/2024
+description: Learn how to configure message extension capability within Teams app. ms.author: v-vanv ms.localizationpriority: medium ms.topic: overview ms.date: 03/01/2024
 ---

-# Configure message extension capability within your Teams app
+# Configure message extension capability within Teams app

 Message extension allows users to interact with your web service when composing messages in Microsoft Teams.
 Users can invoke your web service to assist message composition from the message compose box or from the search bar.

-Message extensions are implemented on top of the bot support architecture within Teams.
-For more information, see [Build message extensions](../messaging-extensions/what-are-messaging-extensions.md).
+Message extensions are built on the bot support architecture in Teams.
+For more information, see [build message extensions](../messaging-extensions/what-are-messaging-extensions.md).

 ## Prerequisites